Skip to main content

 9. Keyword Usage

-Otherwise, Google won’t know that your page is
+Otherwise, Google won’t know that your page is that keyword.

 For example, here’s a page on my site optimized around “link building”